IVPLabX/TDCNet/README.md

 Copyright &copy; Xidian University.

 ## Acknowledgments
-Some of the SR code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR/).
+Some of the code is based on [STMENet](https://github.com/UESTC-nnLab/STME).
 Thanks for their excellent work!

 ## License
 MIT License.
 This code is only freely available for non-commercial research use.